awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere.md

 ## Considerations<a name="ecs-anywhere-considerations"></a>

-Before you start using external instances, be aware of the following considerations:
+Before you start using external instances, be aware of the following considerations\.
 + Currently, you can't register external instances with Amazon ECS Anywhere in the China \(Beijing\) and China \(Ningxia\) Regions\.
 + You can register an external instance to one cluster at a time\.
 For instructions on how to register an external instance with a different cluster, see [Deregistering an external instance](ecs-anywhere-deregistration.md)\.
 + Your external instances require an IAM role that allows them to communicate with AWS APIs\.
 For more information, see [Required IAM permissions for external instances](ecs-anywhere-iam.md#ecs-anywhere-iam-required)\.
 + Your external instances should not have a preconfigured instance credential chain defined locally as this will interfere with the registration script\.
 + To send container logs to CloudWatch Logs, make sure that you create and specify a task execution IAM role in your task definition\.
 For more information, see [Conditional IAM permissions](ecs-anywhere-iam.md#ecs-anywhere-iam-conditional)\.
 + When an external instance is registered to a cluster, the `ecs.capability.external` attribute is associated with the instance\.
 This attribute identifies the instance as an external instance\.
-+ You can add custom attributes to your external instances to use as a task placement constraint\.
+You can add custom attributes to your external instances to use as a task placement constraint\.
 For more information, see [Custom attributes](task-placement-constraints.md#ecs-custom-attributes)\.
 + You can add resource tags to your external instance\.
 For more information, see [Adding tags to an external container instance](ecs-using-tags.md#instance-details-tags-external)\.
++ ECS Exec is supported on external instances\.
+For more information, see [Using Amazon ECS Exec for debugging](ecs-exec.md)\.
 + The following are additional considerations that are specific to networking with your external instances\.
 For more information, see [Networking with ECS Anywhere](#ecs-anywhere-networking)\.
   + Service load balancing isn't supported\.
   + Service discovery isn't supported\.